-- They are in the United States for no more than 183 days during any 12-month period. - Their income is paid by, or on behalf of, an employer who is not a resident of the United States. - Their income is not borne by a permanent establishment, fixed base, or trade or business that the employer has in the United States
+- They are in the United States for no more than 183 days during any 12-month period. - Their income is paid by, or on behalf of, an employer who is not a resident of the United States. - Their income is not borne by a permanent establishment, fixed base, or trade or business that the employer has in the United States.

-Income received for performing personal services as an employee and member of the regular complement of a ship or aircraft operated in international traffic by a resident of Finland is exempt from U.S. tax.
+The exemption does not apply to pay received by a resident of Finland who is an employee and member of the regular complement of a ship or aircraft operated in international traffic by a resident of the United States.